Vitis -- One Genus or Two?

 Grafting between species of this section has not been tried because there is no practical interest in it.
 Grafting with species from Vitis has not been successful.
 The species in this section will not root from cuttings, but do root by layering.

 For the home winemaker, these differences have modest to severe potential consequences.
 It certainly is worth knowing that three species, in general, are less suited for winemaking that all the others.
-At the same time, I would submit that there are more than a few suitable wine grape among the Rotundifolia, so this is not a hard and fast rule.
+At the same time, I would submit that there are more than a few suitable wine grape among the Rotundifolia, so this is not a hard and fast rule (by james key).
 If you collect wild grapes for wine as I do, it is also worth knowing that the Muscadinia tend to drop their fruit as they mature.
 Finally, when using native plants as rootstock for grafts, it is essential to know that the Muscadinia will not accept grafts from Vitis cuttings, nor will they root as cuttings.
 These, indeed, are important data.

 Last update was November 3rd, 2000.